saifulAbu/MiniJava-Compiler/README.md

 1. Run the file Main.java in this pakcage.
 By default, this will compile the SampleProgram.minijava file.

 Upto now the compiler has the following.
-0. the minijava grammar and will detect token or grammar declaration
+0. the minijava grammar and will detect token or grammar declaration.
 1. is able to create a abstract syntax tree.
 You can set a debug pointer to see the tree structure.
-2. is able to generate symbol table, any occurance of duplicate identifier declaration will be caught in this phase
+2. is able to generate symbol table, any occurance of duplicate identifier declaration will be caught in this phase.
-3. is able to do type check, any occurance of type mismatch, unknown identifier reference will be caught in this phase
+3. is able to do type check, any occurance of type mismatch, unknown identifier reference will be caught in this phase.

 ## Updating the grammar
 If you extend the provided grammar, you will have to recomiple parser classes.